Charter of Governance

 - Review the Audit Committee Charter annually and, when necessary, suggest changes to its Charter, to be ratified by the entire Board.

 - Nominate a financial expert (as defined by the SEC) to the Board of Directors and appoint to the Audit Committee.

 - Review and consider a presentation by the Officers’ Risk Committee twice per annum.

-Compensation and Human Resources Committee
+Compensation, Human Resources and Governance Committee

 - Engage as considered necessary a third party compensation consultant to assist in the review of executive and board compensation.

 - Produce or approve annually a report on executive compensation for inclusion in Company’s annual management information circular.

 - Review the Compensation, Human Resources and Governance Committee Charter annually and, when necessary, suggest changes to its Charter, to be endorsed by the entire Board.

 - Review annually the Company's long term incentive plans and the incentive stock option plan.